Skip to main content

 • Teams needing multi-tenancy (use Supastarter Nuxt)

-• Products needing the full React ecosystem (shadcn/ui, etc.)
+• Products requiring the full React ecosystem (shadcn/ui, React-specific libraries)

 Final Verdict